-An employee who becomes ill while on vacation may charge such illness time to sick leave rather than vacation.
-If the illness exceeds three (3) normal work days, the employee must contact the First Selectman or his designee or the Town Human Resources Department to report the illness and the intention of utilizing sick leave.
+An employee who becomes ill while on vacation may charge such illness time for sick leave rather than vacation.
+If the illness exceeds three (3) normal workdays, the employee must contact the First Selectman or his designee or the Town Human Resources Department to report the illness and the intention of utilizing sick leave.